matrix-org/matrix.org/content/twim-guide.md

 ### Correct linking

-Due to the static site generator matrix.org is using we require bare links to be sorrounded by `<>`.
+Due to the static site generator matrix.org is using we require bare links to be surrounded by `<>`.
 Most matrix clients dont do this.
 If you are able to add those around links it would help us.